iaeiou/blue-plankton-2/content/posts/wild-boar.md

 ## "We can't barbecue our way out"

 While spotting boar locally is entertaining, in some areas of the country they are known for the damage they create.
-They are known to ravage crops, eat endangered species, and spread disease according to the USDA.
+They help themselves to crops, eat endangered species, and spread disease according to the USDA.

 While public hunting of boar is allowed in many states, the agency contends that "we can't [barbecue our way out](https://www.usda.gov/media/blog/2014/04/04/we-cant-barbecue-our-way-out-why-feral-swine-management-requires-national)" of the problem and that a coordinated national plan is needed.

+In the meantime I hope I'll have another opportunity to spy these furry pigs as they make a run for it.